 Also of interest is that Silverdale has more people living here who work in computers and math than 95% of the places in the US.

-Silverdale is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Silverdale is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The per capita income in Silverdale in 2018 was $35,646, which is upper middle income relative to Washington and the nation.
-This equates to an annual income of $142,584 for a family of four.
+The per capita income in Silverdale in 2018 was $39,142, which is wealthy relative to Washington and the nation.
+This equates to an annual income of $156,568 for a family of four.
 However, Silverdale contains both very wealthy and poor people as well.

-Silverdale is a very ethnically-diverse town.
+Silverdale is an extremely ethnically-diverse town.
 The people who call Silverdale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Silverdale residents report their race to be White, followed by Asian.
 Important ancestries of people in Silverdale include German, Irish, English, Italian, and Norwegian.

 The most common language spoken in Silverdale is English.
 Other important languages spoken here include Tagalog and Spanish.